willfitz1/willfitz1/README.md

-Hello there, My name is William Fitzgerald
+Hello there, my name is William Fitzgerald
 ====================================================================================================================================

 Full Stack Developer
 ----------------------------

-I am a graduate of General Assembly's Software Engineering Immersive Program with a non-coding background in pyshcology.
+I am a graduate of General Assembly's Software Engineering Immersive Program with a non-coding background in Psychology.
+I've always loved working in the field as a sales associate, team leader, or even a shift supervisor, but it was time to bring my talents to the world of technology, my true passion.
+Since I started learning the different languages of the engineer world, I'm putting everything I learn into projects to further develop my skills.
+Some more about me, I'm an avid gamer, I love to cook, I love cats, and I can't stay away from the ocean.

-* 🌍  I'm based in Boston
+* 🌍  I'm based in Boston, MA
 * 🖥️  See my portfolio at [https://portfolio-452d6.web.app/](https://portfolio-452d6.web.app/)
 * ✉️  You can contact me at [willfitzy03@gmail.com](mailto:willfitzy03@gmail.com.com)
-* 🧠  I'm learning Django and Python
+* 🧠  I'm learning Redux and Django
 * 🤝  I'm open to collaborating on React Apps!
 * ⚡  I love to swim and play sports